 Your living space may need modifications for safe access.
 Our occupational and physical therapists provide specific input according to your needs by conducting either an on-site evaluation or by reviewing floor plans.

-Mary Free Bed’s Motion Analysis Center (MAC) provides a comprehensive description of how your body moves when you walk.
+Mary Free Bed’s Motion Analysis Laboratory provides a comprehensive description of how your body moves when you walk.
 The data is compared to age-appropriate typical walking patterns and then interpreted to determine a treatment plan that will improve your mobility.
-MAC services include a detailed physical assessment, split-screen videotaping, 3-D joint motion and forces, plantar pressure analysis, energy expenditure estimates and more.
+Services include a detailed physical assessment, split-screen videotaping, 3-D joint motion and forces, plantar pressure analysis, energy expenditure estimates and more.

 Our neuropsychological services include specialized testing to assess emotional status, intelligence, education or vocational potential.
 Our neuropsychologists also provide counseling and support for you and your family.

 Orthotic Seating, Equipment and Assistive Technology (OrthoSEAT) provides high-quality, therapeutically correct wheelchair seating and other custom assistive devices.
 These customizations are intended to increase your functionality and improve your comfort.
 For example, computerized pressure mapping may be used to assist in cushion selection or decisions related to pressure sore prevention and treatment.
 Your wheelchair seating solutions may incorporate commercially available components or custom designed modifications.